rystecher/senior-design/README.md

 ## Setting Up and Running the Server

+Before running the server, please create the following directories in the main directory of the project:

+    /input
+    /output
+    /pdfs
+    /submission

 ### Developer Mode

 When making changes to the project as a developer, run